 For the next seventeen days, the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance as they prepared to take part in maneuvers with the 194th Tank Battalion.

 On December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 Two crew members had to be with their tank at all times.
-The morning of December 8, 1941, the tankers were ordered to the perimeter of Clark Field.
+On the morning of December 8, 1941, the tankers were ordered to the perimeter of Clark Field.
 They had received word of the Japanese attack Pearl Harbor hours earlier.

 At 12:45 in the afternoon on December 8, 1941, just ten hours after the attack on Pearl Harbor, the soldiers lived through the Japanese attack on Clark Airfield.
 That morning, they had been awakened to the news that the Japanese had bombed Pearl Harbor just hours earlier.